lav-soni01/Weather-App/README.md

 - Search weather by city name
 - shows :

-  region
+  -region
-  contry
+  -contry
-  temperature
+  -temperature
-  wind speed (in kmph & mph)
+  -wind speed (in kmph & mph)
-  chance of rain
+  -chance of rain
-  wind direction
+  -wind direction
-  pressure
+  -pressure
-  humidity
+  -humidity
-  last updated time
+  -last updated time
-  current time of that city
+  -current time of that city

   These are not the only things we can ask from the API , but for now the code only shows these things , but we can add more features when we want or need .